kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/02-where-is-my-money/articles/05-what-is-a-proof-of-payment/content.md

+# Where is my money?
-# What is a proof of payment?
+## What is a proof of payment?
 A proof of payment can be a receipt (either a scan, a photo or a PDF) or a screenshot from your online bank, clearly showing the following:

   * your details — we need to see your name and account number, and your bank’s name